sylhare/sylhare.github.io/_posts/2017-05-02-Publish-a-ruby-gem.md

 ## Prepare the gemspec

-I make sure the gem englobes all the files that I want using this regex in my `gemspec`:
+I make sure the gem encompass all the files that I want using this regex in my `gemspec`:

 ```ruby
 spec.files         = Dir.glob("**/{*,.*}").select do |f|